Babysitter recounts Cedar Falls abduction attempt as trial begins

 The teen told the court she didn’t know Vasquez but had seen him earlier that day outside his house.
 He had said something to her while she and the child went on a walk, but she couldn’t make it out and ignored him.

-Sometime around 3 p.m., the girl went inside to get a drink of water and watch TV, and the babysitter stayed outside to clean up the day’s fun.
+Sometime around 3 p.m., the girl went inside to get a drink of water and watch TV, and the babysitter stayed outside to clean up after the day’s fun.

 That’s when she heard Vasquez calling to her.